sambody/mockup-presentation/README.md

 With the overall structure and  jquery magic already in place, I have made the following changes:

-- changed the overall appearance of the navigation bar and buttons, and moved it to the bottom to be less intrusive and let the mockup itself be more prominent;
+- changed the content and appearance of the navigation bar, and moved it to the bottom to be less intrusive;
-- removed the logo and home button;
 - changed the behavior of the prev/next buttons slightly - the last mockup leads to the first and vice versa (this infinite looping can be undone by changing the variable "infinite" to "false" in the javascript)
-- added the ability to add images inline in the page, rather than setting them as background images, so that you don't need to add the height for every image (they are still centered, even when they are larger than the browser window, with no horizontal scrollbar...)
+- Inline images instead of background images - no need to add height manually.
+Parent divs around the images are injected automatically with jquery.
+All centered without horizontal scrollbar, even when wider than the browser screen.
--  etc.
+- Changed to html5 doc type, moved css and js to external files, etc.

 That's it, for now.